provable-things/ethereum-bridge/nodejs/README.md

 }
 ```

-**Note:** The address chosen will be used to deploy the Oraclize OAR and Connector, make sure to not deploy contracts that use Oraclize on the same address.
+**Note:** The address chosen will be used to deploy the Oraclize OAR and Connector, **make sure to not deploy contracts that use Oraclize on the same address.**

+###Optional flags

 * optional:
+  * run the script without flags to generate a new local address (private key automatically saved in ethereum-bridge/keys.json)
+  * `--broadcast` : enable offline tx signing (your eth node will be used to broadcast the raw transaction) **the broadcast mode will load your local keys.json file**
+  * `-a` : change the default account used to deploy and call the transactions i.e:
+    * `node plugin -a 0` : use account 0 on localhost:8545
+    * `node plugin -a 0 --broadcast` : use account at index n.
+0 in your keys.json file (broadcast mode)
-  * to specify the OAR address use `node plugin --oar EnterYourOarCustomAddress`
+  * `--oar` : to specify the OAR address already deployed i.e. `node plugin --oar EnterYourOarCustomAddress`
-  * change the default eth node with `node plugin -H IP:PORT`
+  * `-H` : change the default eth node (localhost:8545)
-  * change the default PORT on localhost with `node plugin -p PORT`
+  * `-p` : change the default PORT (8545) on localhost
-  * load the abi definition of OAR and Connector from a file `node plugin --abipath /tmp/abiOAR.json /tmp/abiConnector.json`
+  * `--key` : change the default key path (../keys.json) i.e. `node plugin --key /home/user/keys.json`
+  * `--gas` : change the default gas limit (3000000) used to deploy contracts